InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/interact-hardhat.md

 ## Invoke function - query

-Queries are read-only invocations, so the smart contract state is not updated.
+Queries do not modify state, and are read-only operations.
+Thus smart contract state is not updated.
+This means that there is no need for a wallet, signatures, or transaction fees (gas).
 Use the following command to query the `value()` function.

 ```js